Tochemey/goakt/docs/advanced/remoting.md

 ## Overview

 The remoting layer enables actors on different nodes to exchange messages over TCP.
-It is configured via `WithRemote` ( passing `remote.Config`); the client is internal.
-You interact through the actor system and `ActorOf`.
+It is configured via `WithRemote` ( passing `remote.Config`).
+From inside the actor system, you interact through `ActorOf` and messaging.
+For external callers (CLI, API servers, batch jobs), use the [Client](client.md) package to connect to the cluster without running an actor system.

 ## Configuration